derickschaefer/static-cache-wrangler/readme.txt

 Yes — Static Cache Generator captures the final rendered HTML, so it works with any theme, builder, or framework (Elementor®, Divi®, Gutenberg®, etc.).

 = Does it use a lot of resources? =
-No — it’s designed as a *lazy loader*, generating static pages only on demand with minimal memory and CPU impact.
+No — it's designed as a *lazy loader*, generating static pages only on demand with minimal memory and CPU impact.

 = Does it modify my database? =
 No — it never alters your WordPress database schema or adds tables.